 In 2017, I was stewarding for ordination services.
-Usually I’m at the back, welcoming and putting people at their ease.
-This time, I was at the front, and everything was happening right in front of me.
-The small voice was suddenly shouting incredibly loudly; “THIS is what I’ve been talking to you about.”
+Usually, I’m at the back welcoming people, but this time I was at the front, and everything was happening right in front of me.
+The small voice was suddenly shouting incredibly loudly: “THIS is what I’ve been talking to you about.”

-I love having the opportunity of two centres – the peace and tranquillity of West Malling Abbey, deep in the Kent countryside, combined with Trinity House in Southwark.
-My daughter lives in London so it gives me an excuse to see her and visit the city.
+I love having the opportunity of two centres – the peace and tranquillity of West Malling Abbey, deep in the Kent countryside, combined with Trinity House in Southwark (central London).
+My daughter lives in London, so it gives me an excuse to see her and visit the city.

-The welcome from the staff, and the nuns, is wonderful, and it feels like a family.
+The welcome from the staff and the nuns is wonderful: it feels like a family.
 It’s big enough to have lots of interesting lecturers and connections, but small enough that everyone knows everyone.

-My parish placement is going to be in a different church – local, but very different from my own experience.
+My parish placement is going to be in a different church; it’s local but very different from my own experience.
 At the moment, I don’t really know where I’ll go next.
 I know that God knows, but I don’t have enough experience yet.